PhilPlantMan/PIP1/README.md

 - predictions_cache.csv - data required for pipeline function
 #### Running PIP1
 1. Add or remove any proteomes you desire in the PD proteomes folder.
 Compatible gene IDs only (see ensembl_panther_compat_datasets_info.csv inside the PIP directory for compatible reference genome versions)
-2. Add or amend any genes in ‘Known PD genes.xlsx’.
+2. Add any spreadsheets (.csv) to 'Cross reference with' that you wish to be cross referenced with `PIP1` output.
 Compatible gene IDs only (as above)
+3. Add or amend any genes in ‘Known PD genes.xlsx’.
+Compatible gene IDs only (as above)
-3. Load the pip_script.R into RStudio (or from the terminal)
+4. Load the pip_script.R into RStudio (or from the terminal)
-4. If running in RStudio, run the script in Echo mode (Windows: Ctrl+Shift+Enter)
+5. If running in RStudio, run the script in Echo mode (Windows: Ctrl+Shift+Enter)
-5. Accept or respond to any prompts to install packages
+6. Accept or respond to any prompts to install packages
-6. A popup will appear asking you where the PIP directory is saved on your computer
+7. A popup will appear asking you where the PIP directory is saved on your computer
-7. A popup will appear asking you where you would like to save the output.
+8. A popup will appear asking you where you would like to save the output.
-8. The console will list compatible species.
+9. The console will list compatible species.
 You will be asked in the console to select a species.
-9. The console will ask you ‘Minimum number of proteomes for inclusion in list A and B (default = 2)?’.
+10. The console will ask you ‘Minimum number of proteomes for inclusion in list A and B (default = 2)?’.
 See Figure 1 in the manuscript for more details.
-10. The console will ask you ‘Would you like to pull and classify proteins based on family (f) or (default) subfamily (s)?. `PIP1` will pull all genes with the identity that you select and then classify them into lists A/B or C/D depending on whether that identify is found in multiple proteomes or not, respectively.
+11. The console will ask you ‘Would you like to pull and classify proteins based on family (f) or (default) subfamily (s)?. `PIP1` will pull all genes with the identity that you select and then classify them into lists A/B or C/D depending on whether that identify is found in multiple proteomes or not, respectively.
 Subfamily identify was used in our associated [publication](https://www.biorxiv.org/content/10.1101/2021.05.04.442592v2).
+12. The console will ask you 'How would you like to cross reference with...' each spreadsheet provided.
+The user can select 'ensembl_gene_id' if the genes provided in the spreadhseet are from the same species as selected in step 9.
+Otherwise, choose subfamily or family.
-11. The script will now run.
+13. The script will now run.
 This may take from 1 minute to several hours.
 The slowest stage is prediction of protein features (SP, GPI and TM, see the associated publication for more details).
 Predictions are cached; this saves time if `PIP1` is re-ran.
 #### PIP1 output
 On completion, in the folder that you set as the output destination (step 5 above) you will have the following folders:
 - Candidate PD gene lists - Folder with the 4 lists of PD candidates (A-D) (See figure 1 of the associated publication)
 - Subfamily counts - Folder with the number of appearances of each PANTHER subfamily present in each PD proteome
 - Counts cross referenced - A concatenated version of above with Venn and Euler diagrams comparing PANTHER subfamilies represented in each proteome
-- Verified subfamily members - Orthologues (based on PANTHER subfamily membership) of known PD-localising genes (listed in ‘Known PD genes.xlsx’) in the species selected.
+- Verified subfamily/family members - Orthologues (based on PANTHER subfamily/family membership) of known PD-localising genes (listed in ‘Known PD genes.xlsx’) in the species selected.
+Whether subfamily or family members are returned is based on the input of step 11.

 ## Built With